chaitjo/personalized-dialog/MemN2N/README.md

 female, middle-aged	|		99.60		  |			79.88		  |		80.21	  	   |		77.80
 male, elderly		|		99.61		  |			80.04		  |		80.57	  	   |		77.82
 female, elderly		|		99.40		  |			79.57		  |		80.41	  	   |		77.52

-### Notes

-I didn't play around with the epsilon param in Adam until after my initial results but values of 1.0 and 0.1 seem to help convergence and overfitting.